-A new year brings the excitement of a new growing season!
-Prepare by learning what you need to do to get your garden planning done to have a great year.
+Excited for the new growing seaso?
+But feeling overwhelmed?
+Learn what you need to do to get your garden planning done early enough so you’ll have success.

 The start of the new year is an exciting time.
 Resolutions are being made, new habits are being formed and you’re likely recovering from a busy holiday season with lots of food, socializing and rushing around.